pydantic/pydantic/docs/usage/types/strict_types.md

 ```

 However, for the sake of improved integration with type checkers, we now discourage the use of `conbytes` and other
 function calls used to return constrained types.
-Instead, you can use `pydantic.types.Strict` and `annotated_types.Len`
+Instead, you can use [`pydantic.types.Strict`][pydantic.types.Strict] and
-as annotations to achieve these constraints:
+[`annotated_types.Len`][https://github.com/annotated-types/annotated-types#minlen-maxlen-len] as annotations to achieve these constraints:

 ```py
 import annotated_types